 2. Check your tires regularly

 Little slivers of glass and small sharp stones are the usual culprits.
-If you catch them in time, you can remove them before they work their way through the tire and cause a flat or an annoying slow leak.
+If you catch them in time, you can remove them before they work through the tire and cause a flat or an annoying slow leak.

 3. Replace worn-out tires

 Bike tires are costing more as more technology goes into their development.
 These days, they can be more expensive than tires for cars!